jetsoncontrols/ha-unifi-energy-helper/CONTRIBUTING.md

-# Contributing to UniFi Helper
+# Contributing to UniFi Energy Helper

-Thank you for your interest in contributing to UniFi Helper!
+Thank you for your interest in contributing to UniFi Energy Helper!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct